 To understand this we need to take a look at this research done by Harvard Business School (HBS) researchers.
 Researchers Robin J Ely, Pamela Stone and Colleen Ammerman of HBS studied professional women for 20 years and had surveyed 25,000 MBA graduates from HBS of three different generation, viz.
 Baby Boomers (age 49-67), Generation X (age 32-48) and Generation Y (age 26-31).
 Harvard graduates are trained to assume leadership positions globally and by taking both male and females of the same business school, these researchers had ensured a level playing field for all respondents.

 Clearly, women executives aren’t satisfied by business parameters.
-But do they opt out of workforce for their families?
-The HBS researchers found that “Only 11% are out of workforce to take care of children full time”.
+But do they opt out of the workforce for their families?
+The HBS researchers found that “Only 11% are out of the workforce to take care of children full time”.

 This study also reveals that men and women both at senior levels of management had taken career decisions (like flexible working, less travel, no promotion etc.) and there is no gender bias in that.
 This study showed that both genders have equally taken career decisions.
 The study concluded that simply being a parent did not change any of these outcomes.
 That means that feminist myth of women compromise with their career because of unpaid family work and child raising responsibility is completely baseless.

-From above analysis it is clear that women when given higher responsibilities tend to complain more and very often renounce the opportunities.
-Both genders seek work – life balance but men show more dedication to their work.
-This explains squarely why a highly educated women population is of no help to a nation building.
+From above analysis, it is clear that women, when given higher responsibilities, tend to complain more and very often renounce the opportunities.
+Both genders seek work-life balance but men show more dedication to their work.
+This explains squarely why a highly educated women population is of no help to a nation-building.
 Because caregiver roles – the natural choice of women, do not require higher degrees.